Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-\textit{DQMC result -} Now we use the numerical exact DQMC to study the spinless model on 2D triangular lattices with $U_{12}=U_{23}=U,U_{13}=U^{*}=0$.
-In Fig.~\ref{fig:chi}a, we present DQMC result on the pairing susceptibility $\chi = \chi_{\ell}^{(l,m)}$ (see Appendix) for electron pairs on the top- and bottom- layer ($l=1, m=3$) with $\ell$-wave pairing symmetry.
-In Fig.~\ref{fig:chi}a, $\chi_{s}^{(1,3)}$ is plotted for $\ell=s$ wave as a function of temperature $T$ (solid line) at $U=6, n=0.5$, where one can see that $\chi_{s}^{(1,3)}$ grows rapidly as $T$ decreases.
-The sign problem prevents DQMC from approaching the BKT temperature $T_{BKT}$ for a diverging pairing susceptiblity $\chi$.
-A pragmatic approach to tackle the pairing tendency in DQMC is to estimate the effective pairing $\chi_{\mathrm{eff}}=\chi-\chi_{0}$, where $\chi$ and $\chi_{0}$ are respectively the full pairing susceptibility and bubble contribution.
+\textit{DQMC result -} We now use numerical exact DQMC to study the pairing attraction.
+We first focus on spinless model with $U_{12}=U_{23}=U,U_{13}=U^{*}=0, U(r)=0$.
+In Fig.~\ref{fig:chi}a, we present the pairing susceptibility $\chi = \chi_{\ell}^{(l,m)}$ for inter-layer ($l=1, m=3$) $s$-wave pairing (see End Matter) at $U=6, n=0.5$.
+One can see that as temperature $T$ decreases, $\chi_{s}^{(1,3)}$ (solid line) grows rapidly.
+The notorious sign problem prevents DQMC from accessing the Berezinskii-Kosterlitz-Thouless (BKT) temperature $T_{BKT}$ for a diverging $\chi$.
+A pragmatic approach to tackle the pairing tendency in DQMC is to estimate the effective pairing $\chi_{\mathrm{eff}}=\chi-\chi_{0}$, where $\chi$ and $\chi_{0}$ are respectively the full pairing susceptibility and bubble contributions.
 The sign of $\chi_{\mathrm{eff}}$ reflects whether the vertex corrections, \textit{i.e.}, the interaction effects beyond single-particle level, enhance superconductivity ($\chi_{\mathrm{eff}}>0$ ) or suppress superconductivity ($\chi_{\mathrm{eff}}<0$ ).
-Fig.~\ref{fig:chi}a and Fig.~\ref{fig:chi}b suggests that the $s-$wave pairing are favoured by correlation effects as $\chi_{eff} > 0 $, whereas the $p-$ and $d-$ wave pair as disfoured since $\chi_{\mathrm{eff}}<0$ for them.
-We have also considered other pairing correlations, such as the $s-$,$p-,d-$ wave pairings between the top- and middle- layers [$(l,m)=(1, 2)$], where they are all disfavored (data not shown).
+Fig.~\ref{fig:chi}a and Fig.~\ref{fig:chi}b suggests that the $s-$wave pairing are favoured by correlation effects , whereas the $p-$ and $d-$ wave are unfavoured.
+We have also considered other pairing correlations, such as the $s-$,$p-,d-$ wave pairings between the top- and middle- layers [$(l,m)=(1, 2)$], where they are all unfavoured (data not shown).